 Deep in her heart she knows the boy meant no harm.
 And so she lets it go.
 She forgives.

 Sophie pedals as her favorite song plays on repeat--a rite of passage to budding adolescence.
 The music and the wind and the speed her bike moves creates a melody of its own caliber.
 She doesn't hear the teenage boy approaching from behind.

 Smack in the middle of her sun-shiny day the color drains from her world.
 The fall breaks her leg.
 The boy fractures her body, her mind, and her heart.
 Life as she knows it seeps deep into the ground.
-Frightened and abandoned she calls for someone--anyone, to rush to her aid.
-The sun offers no warmth to her cold and lonely wait.
+Frightened and abandoned she calls for someone--anyone, to come to her aid.
+The sun offers no warmth to a cold and lonely wait.

 She can't sleep; the nightmare plays on repeat.
 She shames herself for not paying closer attention.
 Perhaps the whole thing could have been avoided if she'd been more aware of her surroundings.

 She gives her bike away.

 The song she once loved bullies her imagination.

 She hates the sun.
 She hates music.
 She hates the park.
 Lost in a desperate haze of pain and confusion the memory of that dark day overshadows how she sees herself, her peers, her life, and God.
 She worries she will never heal.

 Her youth pastor admonishes, "Sophie, you must forgive."

 Two paths of forgiveness must be journeyed and empowered by the same loving God--who knows very well what each girl needs to move forward.
 Sophie's path is likely to require more time and sustained support than Susie's.
 And although every forgiveness story is a story to be celebrated, Susie, most likely, will not be the girl to validate and encourage Sophie along the way.

 Does this diminish the value of Susie's forgiveness story?
 Not at all.
 It just makes her one of the many forgivers with no frame of reference for an almost unspeakable struggle for the "Sophies" in our fallen world.